StephenGlasby/StephenGlasby.github.io/blog.md

 has been observed in the Medical Sciences, Psychology and other fields since roughly 2010.
 These fields have taken a number of steps to address this problem, see [here](https://en.wikipedia.org/wiki/Replication_crisis).
-The arbitrary choice of p < 0.05 for significance, and the attendant problem pf p-hacking, is less of a problem for pure mathematics.
+The arbitrary choice of p < 0.05 for significance, and the attendant problem of p-hacking, is less of a problem for pure mathematics.
-However other biases such as lack of availability of qualified referees, pressure to publish, confirmation bias, etc can play a role.
+However, other biases such as lack of availability of qualified referees, pressure to publish, confirmation bias, etc can play a role.
 Should mathematics place more emphasis on reproving central results whose veracity has been checked only by one or two people ever?
+A rare example of this is the "The Classification of the Finite Simple Groups" by Gorenstein, Lyons, Solomon.
+At the time of writing 8 of the 12 proposed volumes have been written.
+It is unclear whether the surviving authors (Lyons and Solomon) will complete the proof or whether another proof strategy will prevail.
+It would be a rude shock if a new finite simple group was discovered (but nobody suspect this).

 Mathematics has undergone crises in the past, for example the foundational problems in set theory and